kodedge-swapneel/spring-monitoring-kube/README.md

         ```
       - Note:
           - Here use your deployed service name at the place of "prometheus-kube-prometheus-prometheus".
-          - Here use your deployed service name at the place of "prometheus-kube-prometheus-prometheus".
+          - Use the port that shows in the service port section.
           - Now open the browser and run the url : `http://localhost:9090`.
 If this does not work try running url returned by port-forward command.
   6. #### To access the Grafana: